Answers To Frequently Asked Questions About The Budget

 Source of Data Used in Chart: California Department of Education

-If the district can cover its expenses this year, then what’s the problem?
+If the district can cover its expenses for the year, then why was the budget disapproved?

-The County Superintendent is required by law to provide fiscal oversight of the district’s finances to ensure the district is meeting the state mandated requirement to maintain two (2) percent in reserve in Fiscal Years 2018-19, 2019-20 and 2020-21.
-Based on the District’s Third Interim Budget Report, the district is projected to run out of cash by October 2020.
+The County Superintendent is required by law to provide fiscal oversight of the district’s finances to ensure the district is meeting the state mandated requirement of maintaining at least two (2) percent in reserves (i.e. rainy day fund) for the adopted budget and in the two subsequent fiscal years.
+The District has not adopted a budget that maintains the required 2% reserves in subsequent years.

 How much does the district need to cut to balance its budget?

-The District must cut or find cost savings totaling $34 million to eliminate its structural budget deficit.
-The District plans on using $19.67 million of its remaining reserves in 2019-20 to cover its expenditures and buy itself enough time to achieve cost savings through labor negotiations.
+As of June 6, 2019, the District projects it must cut or find cost savings totaling $26 million to completely eliminate its structural budget deficit.
+In the District’s proposed budget, it plans on using $12.35 million of its remaining reserves in 2019-20 to cover its expenditures and buy itself enough time to achieve ongoing cost savings through labor negotiations.

 What cuts will be made?

-As of Third Interim (May 2019) the Board of Education has adopted $21.1 million in cuts/cost savings for the current fiscal year and an additional $7.8 million in future cuts through layoffs that will take effect July 1, 2019.
-The District has been making cuts away from the classroom and projects the adopted cuts will buy the District enough time to achieve more cost savings through labor negotiations.
+The District’s preferred plan is to achieve ongoing savings through labor negotiations.
+As of Third Interim (May 2019) the Board of Education has adopted almost $29 million in cuts and cost savings with little impact to student services.
+It adopted $21.1 million in cuts/cost savings for the current fiscal year and an additional $7.8 million in future cuts through layoffs that will take effect July 1, 2019.
+The District has been making cuts away from the classroom and projects that the adopted cuts will buy the District enough time to achieve more cost savings through labor negotiations.

 Does the district have a top-heavy central office and high amount of administrative overhead? (updated 10-11-18)